pretorh/test-typescript-setup/README.md

 # test-typescript-setup

-Basic npm module setup with typescript
+Basic npm module setup with typescript and eslint

 ## setup